What Are Surfactants?

 In any case, surfactants work by breaking down the interface between oils, water or dirt.
 The oils and dirt are also held in suspension making it easy to remove them.

 Action Of Surfactants

 - Surfactants consist of hydrophobic (water-hating) and hydrophilic (water-loving) groups.

 - The molecules of surfactant are adsorbed by the oil and hence it is removed from the surface.

 - The molecules of surfactant surround the oil after it has been removed and prevents it from depositing again.

+The glycerides which are used in making surfactants contain unsaturated and saturated carboxylic acids that consist of an even number of carbon atoms in the range of 12-20 such as stearic acid, CH3(CH2)16CO2H.
 Synthetic surfactants hold one major edge over soaps.
-Since soaps form insoluble magnesium and calcium salts with magnesium and calcium ions in hard water and clays that exists in the dirt where a lot of soap goes in vain in making an insoluble scrum.
+Since soaps form insoluble magnesium and calcium salts with magnesium and calcium ions in hard water and clays that exist in the dirt where a lot of soap goes in vain in making an insoluble scrum.
 However, this can be avoided by using a synthetic surfactant.
 For instance, in anionic surfactants, the carboxylate group is replaced by sulfonate as the hydrophilic component.
 The corresponding magnesium and calcium salts are soluble in water more than salts of carboxylic acids.